hyprwm/hyprland-wiki/content/Useful Utilities/Status-Bars.md

 ### Disadvantages
 - Qt can be less intuitive to work with compared to GTK for its positioning system
-- Does not yet provide a Wi-Fi or Bluetooth service at the time of writing
+- Does not yet provide a Wi-Fi service at the time of writing
 - It is still in alpha and minor breaking changes are to be expected
 - Styles are declared with components instead of in CSS, which might be less familiar for some people